What is Seringa Wood?

 Once a tree is mature, it slowly becomes less efficient at sequestering CO2.
 In the case of seringa, it also produces less latex.
 From that point in time, a tree’s life can go in several directions.
 Let’s look at them.

 Death by disease.
 If left to continue growing older, at some point a tree will die of disease.
 When this happens, the decaying tree releases a portion of the carbon it sequestered back into the atmosphere as CO2.
 The rest is returned to the ground and eventually becomes elemental carbon (coal), a fossil fuel.

 Death by fire.
 Trees that don’t die by disease also face death by fire.
 Every year, 28 million hectares of trees are destroyed by fire.
 This process releases millions of tons of CO2 per year back into the atmosphere.
 What took a tree decades or even centuries of carbon sequestration is completely reversed in less than an hour.

 Harvesting.
 When a tree, like seringa, is harvested for products like flooring and furniture, the carbon sequestered in the wood stays there.
 For as long as the product remains in use, the carbon within the wood stays out of the atmosphere.
 As mentioned before, old trees are not as efficient at sequestering carbon as young ones, so forest management plays a critical part in the responsible use of the earth’s resources.

 Seringa Flooring from WoodHouse

 WoodHouse is proud to offer wood flooring to the ecologically minded consumer.
 We are especially proud to offer seringa flooring.
-WoodHouse offers three lines of seringa flooring, Skip Sawn Seringa, Iberian Plank (Engineered) and Iberian Plank (Solid).
+WoodHouse offers seringa flooring in its Iberian Plank (Solid) collection.